Citation, DOI & article data

 At histologic examination, a urethral diverticulum demonstrates marked inflammation of the transitional epithelial mucosa, which overlies a thinned circumferential diverticular wall.
 This wall consists of fibromuscular tissue with or without an inner epithelial lining 3.

-The aetiology of urethral diverticula remains largely unknown.
+The etiology of urethral diverticula remains largely unknown.
 It has been suggested that they are congenital in origin due to the persistent embryological remnants, yet they are rarely found in children.
-The current prevailing view is that repeated infection and obstruction of the periurethral and urethral glands (Skene’s glands) results in cyst / abscess formation, these eventually rupture into the urethral lumen and remain as an outpouching, which epithelializes to become a true diverticulum as opposed to a urethrocoele or pseudo-diverticulum 1.
+The current prevailing view is that repeated infection and obstruction of the periurethral and paraurethral glands (Skene glands) results in cyst/abscess formation, these eventually rupture into the urethral lumen and remain as an outpouching, which epithelializes to become a true diverticulum as opposed to a urethrocele or pseudodiverticulum 1.

-A uretheral diverticulum is a cystic lesion that typically arises from the posterolateral mid or distal urethra.
+A urethral diverticulum is a cystic lesion that typically arises from the posterolateral mid/distal urethra.
 It often wraps around the urethra.
 It can be multilocular.

 voiding cystourethrography (VCUG)

 - an examination in which fluoroscopy of the bladder and urethra is performed during voiding